SAC-PhoeniX/AI-Challenge-22-Server/README.md

 with Python 3

 ## Running
 1. Make a copy of example.conf and enter team names and models like in the example
+2. Run `conda env create -f environment.yml` to download the requirements
-2. Run `server.py`
+3. Run `server.py`

 ### Running without TensorFlow